Bichigt & Zuun Khatavch Border Crossing

 Important Note: A Remote and Restricted Crossing

 The border crossing at Zuun Khatavch in Sukhbaatar Province, eastern Mongolia, which connects to the Chinese port of Bichigt in Inner Mongolia, is a remote and secondary gateway.
-It is not a designated international crossing for foreign tourists.
-This is a local and commercial port, primarily serving the trade of minerals and agricultural products from the eastern Mongolian steppe.
-It lacks the formal immigration infrastructure and official designation required to process international travelers.
-This guide is for geographical and contextual purposes only.
-It is not possible for a foreign tourist to legally cross the border here.
+It is designated for international passenger and freight but remains primarily commercial for minerals and agricultural products from the eastern Mongolian steppe.
+While now open to foreigners, it lacks extensive tourist infrastructure and sees limited non-commercial use.
+This guide is for geographical and contextual purposes.
+Travelers should confirm current status as it is not a primary tourist route.

 The Bichigt-Zuun Khatavch Crossing: A Gateway to the Eastern Steppe